jachallbound/rl/README.md

 # rl
-Going through *Reinforcement Learning - An Introduction* by Sutton and Barto
+Going through *Reinforcement Learning - An Introduction* by Sutton and Barto.

+Completion is doubtful.

 ## Quick Start
 Move into each folder and run the following to build each script and run it: